You open your front door and smell gas!

 - If the source of the gas is obvious, for example a gas hob left on unlit, then switch it off.

-- Do not turn the gas supply on again until it has been checked by a Gas Safe registered engineer.
+- If you don’t know the cause of the leak, do not turn the gas supply on again until it has been checked by a Gas Safe registered engineer or contact us if in our area.

 - Call National Grid Emergencies (formerly Transco Gas) – 0800 111 999 to get the gas supply to the property turned off.